 Disability Benefits 101What Do We Mean When We Talk about Disability Benefits?

-The term “cash benefits” most commonly refers to benefits paid by Social Security.
+The term “cash benefits” often refers to benefits paid by Social Security.
 The two cash benefits youth receive from Social Security are:

 - Supplemental Security Income (SSI)